Eyewitness account

 We chain-linked down two flights below deck to be situated in an ammunition dungeon.
 That entire trip to the Philippines, we were Jonahs – in the belly of the beast – incubated but unconsolable.

-Starved and seasick, like a blur, I mentally blocked out those diesel-stench days (nothing to throw up).
-Once, I was interrupted by a dinner call: an orange courtesy of officer’s mess.
-So grateful and fearful (of starvation), I ate it all, peels and pulp.
-For entertainment, no deep-sea fishing.
-Just a gentleman on the upper deck kept a duffle bag full of cash.
-Like ash from an urn, he took his time tossing our “Ben Franklin’s” – Tran Hung Dao bills, one handful at a time.
-Blood money or unpaid army payroll – were blowing in the wind (unlike at the Embassy, it took 8 hours to burn a million dollars of payroll, an official order from Sec of Commerce ).
+Starved and seasick, in a blur, I mentally blocked out those diesel-stench days (nothing to throw up).
+Once, I was interrupted by a dinner call: an orange = courtesy of officer’s mess.
+So grateful and fearful (of starvation), I ate all, peels and pulp.
+For fresh air, I climbed to the open deck, only in time to see a gentleman sitting toward the far end.
+A duffle bag full of cash next to him.
+Like ash from an urn, he took his time, tossing our “Ben Franklin’s” – Tran Hung Dao bills, one handful at a time.
+Blood money or unpaid army payroll – no answers, and if there were, there were blowing in the wind (unlike at the Embassy, it took 8 hours to burn a million dollars of payroll, an official order from Sec of Commerce).

 Dust to dust.
 No Sirens.